ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.8.08

+- Updated version of dependencies in manifest file

 ## ChangeLog 3.8.07

 - Updated recipes for Craft Cost for Gold Road